GClarte/SignLanguagesPhylogeny/README.md

 ## functions

 This folder contains all the core functions needed to run the analysis.
-Users wishing to reproduce the results from the paper, or to make small changes (parameters values, different data) will not need to open these files.
+Users wishing to reproduce the results from the paper, or to make small changes (parameter values, different data) will not need to open these files.
 These files may be of use to researchers wishing to make more substantial changes to the model.
 In case of need, you can contact Grégoire Clarté.

 ## datasets